 Last, but not least, the PS-3100 is a monster (!) of an instrument, with thousands of electronic parts inside.
 So keep in mind that this Korg synthesizer might need some service every now and then.
 It’s certainly not unreliable (not at all) – but well, it’s nearly 40 years old!
 Every PS-owner should have octave dividers in stock, for example.
 They are not expensive (20 USD a piece?) and the PS-3100 has 12 of them.
 There are 24 in the PS-3200 and 36 in the PS-3300.

 And keep an eye on the condensers of your PS-synthesizer!
 They are filled with fluid that might possibly leak (as with a battery).
 Don’t wait until it happens – that’s too late.
 Another reason for a service-check every 3 or 4 years!

 What’s it worth nowadays?

-Being enamoured of all that sonical glamour, I can imagine there is no limit at all.
-My personal opinion, of course.
-If you can, try to find an instrument with MIDI … (that would be the chocolate on the Sundae).
+Being enamoured of all the PS sonical glamour, I can imagine there is no price limit at all.
+That’s my very personal opinion, of course.
+If you can, try to find an instrument with MIDI … Kenton MIDI would be the chocolate on the Sundae.

 All in all